Spectere/megazeux-overlay/README.md

   with a single module file decoder.
 Furthermore, MegaZeux's preferred module player is contained within its source tarball and is not in portage.
 This player, `libxmp`, is enabled by default and is used unless the `xmp` flag is explicitly disabled.
-This was done to allow users to keep the `mikmod` flag enabled globally while ensuring that the most well-supported decoder is enabled by default.
+This was done to allow users to keep the other module player flags enabled globally while ensuring that the most well-supported decoder is enabled by default.
 If no supported module loaders are selected, module music playback will be disabled.

+* **If libxmp is disabled, either libmikmod or libmodplug must be selected.** As stated above, libxmp will be used by default.
+If it is disabled and module playback is still desired, either `mikmod` or `modplug` must be enabled.
+If both are enabled, the ebuild will fail.
+If you wish to keep both USE flags enabled for other packages, please create a file in your `/etc/portage/package.use` directory to explicitly disable the undesired player.
+Again, if you wish to use libxmp, simply leave the `xmp` USE flag enabled and it will be preferred.

+* **The `modplug` USE flag does *not* use `media-libs/libmodplug`.** MegaZeux includes a customized version of libmodplug in its source tree.
+If libmodplug support is selected, the in-tree version of libmodplug will be used and compiled statically.

 * **`tremor` overrides `vorbis`.** As with the module decoders, only a single Vorbis decoder can be compiled into MegaZeux at any given time.
 If both `vorbis` and `tremor`